ethereum/py-evm/docs/guides/trinity/quickstart.rst

   'size': 544,
   'transactions': []})

-You can attach to an existing trinity process using the ``attach`` comand.
+You can attach to an existing Trinity process using the ``attach`` comand.

 .. code:: sh